dust999/PHPDataBaseStructure/README.md

 # PHP DataBase Structure

-Simple PHP script that create simple API for CREATE, UPDATE, SELECT and DELETE data from the database
+Simple PHP script that creates simple API for CREATE, UPDATE, SELECT and DELETE data from the database

 Just two files:
 - mysql_connect.php
 - create_db_structure.php

-Script compatible with mysql database but you can easily convert to any other database
+Script compatible with MySQL database but you can easily convert to any other database.

 You create in PhpMyAdmin your database.
 And use this script to create simple API for it.
-Script generate file for each table with 4 functions inside.
-You can easyly change it to produce just one file
+The script will generate a file for each table with 4 functions inside.
+You can easily change it to produce just one file

 Generated file example for table `comments`: